Ethiq/Learning-to-be-based/README.md

 Which powers many L2 chains in the Superchain ecosystem.

-But in Feb 2026 Base announced:

-➡ moving to its own Unified Stack
+But in Feb 2026 Base announced ➡ moving to its own Unified Stack

 Reasons: